Petrobras: Production

 In 2014, the company sold its assets in Peru to PetroChina for US$2.6 billion.
 Also in 2014, Petrobras set a new company record for average daily production of 2.863 e6BOE.

 In January 2017, the company concluded the sale of 100 percent of Petrobras Chile Distribuición Ltda (PCD) to the Southern Cross Group.
 The transaction included the licensing of the Petrobras and Lubrax brands for 8 years.
 To operate the assets acquired from Petrobras in Chile, Southern Cross created Esmax, a company that acts as a Petrobras licensee in the fuel and lubricant distribution segments.
 In March 2019, the company concluded the sale of 100 percent of Petrobras Paraguay Distribución Limited (PPDL UK), Petrobras Paraguay Operaciones y Logística SRL (PPOL) and Petrobras Paraguay Gas SRL (PPG) to the Grupo Copetrol, through its subsidiary Paraguay Energy.
 The agreement provides for the licensing for the exclusive use of the Petrobras brand by Nextar (the successor of Petrobras Paraguay Operaciones y Logística SRL) at that country's service stations, for the initial term of five years.
 In February 2021, the company concluded the sale of entire stake in Petrobras Uruguay Distribución S.A.
 (PUDSA), by indirect subsidiary (Petrobras Uruguay Sociedad Anónima de Inversión -PUSAI), in Uruguay, to Mauruguay S.A., an indirect wholly owned subsidiary of Disa Corporación Petrolífera S.A.
 (DISA).

 In January 2020, Petroleo Brasileiro stated that it ended all of its business in Africa after completing the sale of a 50% stake in Petrobras Oil & Gas BV.

+Classic emblem used in media during the company's early years.